-Health Savings Accounts (HSAs) are very popular among those with high deductible health plans (HDHPs).
-A person enrolled in a qualified HDHP can open an HSA and use the account to cover a large variety of out-of-pocket healthcare expenses.
-In addition, HSA owners can take advantage of triple tax savings – tax-free funding, tax-free interest, and tax-free distributions for qualified expenses.
-HSA funding, for some people, may cause some concern; one condition with an HSA is that account owners can only spend their accrued balance (unlike with a Flexible Savings Account).
-There is a little known HSA funding trick, however, that owners may be able to take advantage of.
+Health Savings Accounts (HSAs) are very popular among people with high deductible health plans (HDHPs).
+With this tax-advantaged benefit, a person can use their HSA to cover a large variety of out-of-pocket healthcare expenses.
+In addition, HSA owners can take advantage of triple tax savings: tax-free funding, tax-free interest, and tax-free distributions for qualified expenses.

-When it comes to funding, account owners have a couple of options available.
-Most people make a payroll deduction each payday, though you can also fund the account through a post-payroll deposit.
-However, if you’re new to an HSA or have a low balance, building up the account may be challenging.
+HSA owners have a couple of contribution options available to them.
+Most people make a payroll deduction each payday, though you can also use a post-payroll deposit.
+You can also build up your account through contributions from a family member or your employer.
+However, if you’re new to an HSA or have a low balance, growing your balance may be challenging.

-If you decide to use your IRA for an HSA distribution, you can only do it once in your lifetime, with one exception.
+If you decide to use an IRA distribution to seed your HSA, you can only do it once in your lifetime.
+There is one exception.
 If you make a distribution during a month in which you have self-only HDHP coverage, you can make another qualified HSA funding distribution in a later month in the same tax year if you change to family HDHP coverage.

-Since you can only use this strategy one time, and it counts toward your annual maximum contribution limit, it’s important to think about how you can maximize this trick.
-Here are some valuable reasons to use the qualified HSA funding distribution:
+Since you can only use this strategy one time, and it counts toward your annual contribution limit, it’s important to think about how you can maximize this trick.
+Here are some practical reasons to use the qualified HSA funding distribution:

 - Want to move money out of your IRA tax free